klarna-incubator/platform-colors/README.md

 Now go ahead and inspect your android, ios and web folders.
 You should have your color definitions on each platform.

-### iOS

-React Native 0.63 & 0.64 doesn't pick up new native colors from iOS, so until that is fixed you need to apply [this patch](https://github.com/klarna-incubator/platform-colors/blob/master/examples/ColorViewerApp/patches/react-native%2B0.63.4.patch) using [`patch-package`](https://github.com/ds300/patch-package).

 ### Configuration

 #### `colors`